On predictive inference for intractable models via approximate Bayesian computation: Introduction

-A common approach for ABC prediction, used in applied work e.g.~by \citet{Canale2016,Pesonen2021} and studied theoretically by \citet{Frazier2019}, consists of first using ABC to approximate $\pdf(\theta\cond y)$ and then simulating from $\pdf(\tl{y}\cond y,\theta)$.
-However, as we discuss, the latter step can be infeasible or its implementation may require laborious model-specific derivations.
-In contrary, sampling from $\pdf(\tl{y},y\cond\theta)$ can often be carried out easily -- using the same algorithm as sampling from $\pdf(y\cond\theta)$ which is in any case needed for ABC.
-The main advantage of the proposed ABC methods is that they allow predictive inference more generally -- even when the model is specified as a complex computer code that jointly outputs pseudo-data from $\pdf(\tl{y},y\cond\theta)$.
-An example of such a situation, explained and studied in more detail in Section \ref{sec:experiments}, is prediction with a stochastic kinetic model.
-Although this model is Markovian, forward simulation via $\pdf(\tl{y}\cond y,\theta)$ is not straightforward if e.g.~only some components of the last observed state of $y$ is observed.
-We however also argue that when the aforementioned common approach can be efficiently implemented, it is expected to produce more accurate predictions than the proposed ABC methods.
+{An earlier approach for ABC prediction, used in applied work e.g.~by \citet{McKinley2009,Canale2016,Pesonen2021} and studied theoretically in the context of financial time-series models that facilitate partial analytical treatment by \citet{Frazier2019}, consists of first using ABC to approximate $\pdf(\theta\cond y)$ and then simulating directly from $\pdf(\tl{y}\cond y,\theta)$.} However, the latter step can be infeasible or its implementation may require laborious model-specific derivations.
+In contrary, sampling from $\pdf(\tl{y},y\cond\theta)$, in particular, can often be carried out easily -- typically using the same algorithm as sampling from $\pdf(y\cond\theta)$ which is in any case needed for ABC.
+The main advantage of the proposed ABC methods is that they allow predictive inference very generally -- even when the model is specified as a complex computer code that jointly outputs pseudo-data from $\pdf(\tl{y},y\cond\theta)$. {An example would be a temporal Markov model defined via an intractable transition density.
+If e.g.~only some elements of the last state $y_{\tau}$ were observed, then forward simulation of future data $\tl{y}$ directly via $\pdf(\tl{y}\cond y,\theta) = \pdf(\tl{y}\cond y_{\tau},\theta)$ becomes infeasible.
+Applications include infectious diseases modelling and stochastic biochemical networks, among others, where (semi-)Markov and stochastic differential equation models are used (see e.g.~\citet{Picchini2014,Kypraios2017,Tancredi2019,Wilkinson2018,Buckwar2020}) and where incomplete measurements are often only available.
+See also \citet{Pesonen2021} where realistic intractable dynamic models are used for prediction, though in a simpler setting as considered here.
+The focus of this paper is, however, on understanding the predictive ABC approximations and not on particular applications.
+We also offer some new insight on the aforementioned earlier ABC prediction approach and argue that, if applicable, it can be expected to produce more accurate approximation of the posterior predictive distribution than the more generic methods we propose. }